JayThosar/-R-Practicals-By-Jaydatt-Thosar/README.md

 # R-Practicals
-All practicals contain the exeercise questions in their practical file.
+All practicals contain the exercise questions in their practical file.
 ---
 ## Author
 **jaydatt Thosar**